Religious Studies degrees programs

 Some individuals may combine a religious studies major with a complementary minor such as philosophy, English, history or a foreign language.
 Individuals with an undergraduate degree in the field may immediately enter the workforce or go on to graduate studies.

 Religious studies graduate programs tend to be more focused and specialized.
-Students should carefully consider their career goals when selecting a master's in religious studies program.
 Some are designed to prepare students for a Ph.D. in religious studies while others are intended to meet the needs of those planning a career in ministry.

 - Master's degree in theology

 - Master's degree in religion and society

 - PhD in religious studies

 Other master's religious studies programs may focus on a particular religious tradition such as Christian spirituality, Islamic studies or Jewish heritage.
 For adults who have work and family obligations, online graduate degrees in religious studies are available as well.
 Loyola University, Fordham University and Cornerstone University are a few of the schools offering an online master's degree in religious studies or a similar field.

 Graduates of religious studies programs learn a great deal more than just the names of ancient gods and philosophers.
 Skills in research, writing and critical thinking are often necessary to succeed in religious studies programs, and the study of human spiritual motivations across history can provide significant insight into today's psychological and sociological realities.